hot22shot/moonlight-web-stream/README.md

 ## Setup

 1. Add a new user by typing in your name and password.
-The first user will be the admin.
+The first user to login will be created and will be the admin.

 2. Add a new pc (<img src="moonlight-web/web-server/web/resources/ic_add_to_queue_white_48px.svg" alt="icon" style="height:1em; vertical-align:middle;">) with the address as `localhost` and leave the port empty (if you've got the default port)